-Finding fashionable clothing to go to the gym is not a difficult task nowadays.
-Nonetheless, no matter how stylish the clothing can be, it is important to understand what type of fabrics and materials are best for working out.
+Finding fashionable clothing for the gym is not a difficult task nowadays.
+Nonetheless, no matter how stylish the clothing is, it is essential to understand what fabrics and materials are best for working out.

-There is no point in looking good when going to the gym if your performance will be compromised by the garments you are wearing, either because they are not resistant or because they are not breathable enough.
+There is no point in looking good when going to the gym if your performance will be compromised by the garments you wear, either because they are not resistant or not breathable enough.

-The right activewear can make you (and actually it should) feel comfortable, motivated and totally focused on your workout routine.
-That is why it is so important that you choose the right fabrics and pay attention to the following details before making any purchase.
+The right activewear can make you (and it should) feel comfortable, motivated, and focused on your workout routine.
+That is why it is so vital that you choose suitable fabrics and pay attention to the following details before making any purchase.

-All gym clothes, from tops to bottoms, should come with moisture-wicking properties.
-This means that the fabric will keep the sweat away from your body, while keeping you fresh and dry underneath the surface.
+All gym clothes, from tops to bottoms, should have moisture-wicking properties.
+This means the fabric will keep the sweat away from your body while keeping you fresh and dry underneath the surface.

-Synthetic fabrics such as polyester and Lycra are moisture absorbent, and you can also find them blended with other materials.
-They are usually a bit more expensive than a regular cotton t-shirt, but they will definitely perform well during your workout.
+Synthetic fabrics such as polyester and Lycra are moisture-absorbent, and you can also find them blended with other materials.
+They are usually more expensive than a regular cotton t-shirt, but they will perform well during your workout.

-Polyester and Lycra not only last longer, but they dry faster too.
-Heavy-weight cotton t-shirts should in fact be avoided at all costs, as they won’t do any good for you in this situation and only make you sweat unnecessarily.
+Polyester and Lycra not only last longer, but they dry faster, too.
+Heavy-weight cotton t-shirts should be avoided at all costs, as they won’t do any good for you in this situation and only make you sweat unnecessarily.

-Moreover, it is very important that you opt for materials that are elastic and stretchy as well.
-Look for activewear made of nylon-elastane mix, so that the fabric won’t restrain you and it will provide you with freedom of movement.
+Moreover, you must opt for materials that are elastic and stretchy as well.
+Look for activewear made of nylon-elastane mix so that the fabric won’t restrain you and it will provide you with freedom of movement.

-Another alternative is cotton blended with spandex and/or nylon, which is a combination often found in gym shorts and similar bottoms.
+Another alternative is cotton blended with spandex and nylon, a combination often found in gym shorts and similar bottoms.

-When in doubt about a fabric, make sure that they are sweat-wicking, stretchable and they allow airflow.
+When in doubt about a fabric, ensure it is sweat-wicking, stretchable, and allows airflow.
 These three factors are the main essence of any piece of activewear.

 DOs and DON’Ts